CyberFlameGO/svnpython/Doc/library/hashlib.rst

 returned by the constructors:

-.. data:: hash.digest_size
+.. data:: digest_size

    The size of the resulting hash in bytes.

-.. data:: hash.block_size
+.. data:: block_size

    The internal block size of the hash algorithm in bytes.